zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

     "model.10.bias"                      ->  "conv_last.bias"
 ```

-<p align="justify">The value to the key is a tensor.
-One has
+<p align="justify">The value related to the key is a tensor.
-to consider while converting that given tensor shape is the
+One has to consider while converting that given tensor shape
-tensor shape which is required by the final model.</p>
+is the tensor shape which is required by the final model.</p>

 <p align="justify">RealESRGAN has its own naming convention, which is
 similar but not the same.
 Within the models that are compatible with